rossprogram/rossprogram.github.io/students/faq.md

 ### Is admission automatic?

 The admission process is competitive.
-In 2021 about 20% of the applicants were accepted.
+In 2023, about 15% of the applicants with complete applications were accepted.
 Each successful applicant has a strong high school record and exhibits excellent work on the mathematical problems that form part of the application.

 ### Are scholarships available?